Project Structure

 Widgets

 Widgets are independent and full-featured blocks of pages with specific actions.
 It consists of self-sufficient UI blocks that emerge from the composition of lower-level units like entities and features.
+It may also be used as an organizational layer to satisfy layer constraints.

 Features